Why Is My Site Not Showing On Google?

 To do this, go by the following address: YourSiteDomain.com/robots.txt.
 This way, you will check your robots.txt file: there should be neither “Disallow: /wp-admin/” or “Disallow: /” line.

-On this screenshot, you see the “Disallow: /wp-admin/” line: it means that this whole website is not open for indexing
+On this screenshot, you see the “Disallow: /wp-admin/” line: it means that this section of the website is unavailable for indexing.

 2. Check whether there are any pages on your website that are closed for indexing.